gillian-guide/gillian-guide.github.io/docs/essential-modding/fusionfix.en.md

     * `DynamicShadowForTrees` makes tree shadows dynamic. ==Default is `0`.==
     * `FpsLimitPreset` controls the FPS limiter preset.
 Toggle from the in-game Settings - Display tab instead - recommended to limit to 60 FPS to avoid [timing-related issues](https://www.pcgamingwiki.com/wiki/Grand_Theft_Auto_IV#Timing-related_issues). ==Default is `0`.==
     * `FrameLimitType` controls the type of the framerate lock.
 The options are `1` for a real-time lock (thread-lock) and `2` for an accurate lock (sleep-yield) that uses less resources. ==Default is `2`.==
     * `FpsLimit` allows you to set a custom framerate lock.
 Set your desired framerate as an option.
-To toggle it in-game, change the "FPS limiter" setting in Settings - Game to `Default`. ==Default is `0`.==
+To toggle it in-game, change the "FPS limiter" setting in Settings - Display to `Default`. ==Default is `0`.==
     * `CutsceneFpsLimit` allows you to set a custom framerate lock for cutscenes.
 It's recommended to set this option to 32 - [read this issue](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/issues/58) for context.
 Do not set this option above 60 FPS to avoid zoom-ins. ==Default is `60`.==
     * `ScriptCutsceneFovLimit` allows you to set a FOV limit for scripted cutscenes.
 This is needed because scripted cutscenes [changing the FOV based on your framerate](https://youtu.be/NzKw7ijHG10). ==Default is `20`.==
     * `ScriptCutsceneFpsLimit` is a proper fix for the issue above (toggle the `ScriptCutsceneFovLimit` off) that locks the framerate instead. ==This option is hidden by default.==
     * `FXAA` allows you to toggle [Shader Fixes](shader-fixes.md)' [FXAA](../../additional-setup/#optimal-game-settings).
 This setting has an in-game toggle in Settings - Graphics. ==Default is `1`.==
     * `ConsoleGamma` allows to toggle [Shader Fixes](shader-fixes.md)' [Console-like Gamma](assets/console-gamma.png).
 This setting has an in-game toggle in Settings - Display. ==Default is `0`.==
     * `DefaultCameraAngleInTLAD` allows to force the original [IV camera angle](assets/enabled.png) in [TLAD](assets/disabled.png). ==Default is `0`.==
-    * `PedDeathAnimFixFromTBoGT` enables an additional death animation when you perform a counter attack after a dodge.
+    * `PedDeathAnimFixFromTBoGT` enables an additional ped death animation when you perform a counter attack after a dodge.
 [Enabled](https://imgur.com/EYsiGPe) vs [Disabled](https://imgur.com/CR3LEdR). ==Default is `1`.==
     * `DisableCameraCenteringInCover` allows you to disable camera centering when entering a corner of cover.
 [Enabled](https://imgur.com/93CKToM) vs [Disabled](https://imgur.com/q6i6KOX). ==Default is `1`.==
     * `MouseFix` removes the mouse deadzone. ==Default is `1`.==
     * `ScreenFilter` changes the timecyc between Default, IV, TLAD and TBoGT.
 Use the in-game toggle in Settings - Screen instead. ==Default is `5`.==
     * `VehicleBudget` allows you to change the vehicle budget.
-This option comes from the built-in [RIL.Budgeted](https://gtaforums.com/topic/744584-reliv-rilbudgeted-population-budget-adjustertaxi-bug-fix/). nly change this option if you've encountered the [taxi bug](assets/taxi-bug.png).
-The value should be the size of your :material-file:`vehicles.img` file in bytes(e.g. 200000000). ==Default is `0`.==
+This option comes from the built-in [RIL.Budgeted](https://gtaforums.com/topic/744584-reliv-rilbudgeted-population-budget-adjustertaxi-bug-fix/).
+Only change this option if you've encountered the [taxi bug](assets/taxi-bug.png).
+The value should be the size of your :material-file:`vehicles.img` in bytes(e.g. 200000000). ==Default is `0`.==
     * `PedBudget` allows to change the ped budget.
 This option comes from the built-in [RIL.Budgeted](https://gtaforums.com/topic/744584-reliv-rilbudgeted-population-budget-adjustertaxi-bug-fix/).
 Only change this option if you're unable to encounter modded peds. ==This option is hidden by default.==

 [:material-page-first:Previous page <br>What's in this section</br>](index.md){ .md-button } [Next page:material-page-last: <br>ZolikaPatch</br>](zolikapatch.md){ .md-button .md-button--primary }